 Games!
 That was what got us excited when we heard the new Apple TV would have third-party apps.
 It’d be like a console, only tiny, and with an Apple logo stamped on top.
 Hurrah!

 Only when we reviewed the thing, we discovered the Siri Remote was sub-optimal for such activities.
-Fortunately, the best devs wrestled it into submission, resulting in a selection of superb games.
+Fortunately, the best devs wrestled it into submission, and Apple eventually relaxed its rules, allowing games to require third-party controllers.

-Our list combines titles designed for immediacy and fun with those offering a bit more depth.
-And, by the way, we’ve actually sat and tested all of these (and a whole bunch of others that didn’t make the grade), so you can be confident each one you buy will be money well spent.
+Our list includes 40 cracking titles, from lean-back efforts designed for immediacy to console-like fare offering more depth.
+And, by the way, we’ve sat and tested all of these (and a whole bunch of others that didn’t make the grade), so you can be confident each one you buy will be money well spent.

 Note: Universal titles can be bought on another device or in iTunes, and they’ll end up in your Purchased tab in the Apple TV App Store app.
 But 'Apple TV only’ games must be purchased in said app.
 If you don’t see one we've listed right away, use the search.